react-pakistan/react-pakistan-docs/blog/2020-11-20-storybook-sitemap.md

 ### The Problem
-While working with one of the React Pakistan Storybook based projects, I soon came to realise that, there is currently no clean way to auto generate storybook app sitemap which helps Search Engine Crawler to crwal all available pages.
+While working with one of the React Pakistan Storybook based projects, I soon came to realise that, there isn't any clean way to auto generate storybook app sitemap which helps Search Engine Crawler to crawl all available pages.

+### The Solution